 A disclaimer — I grew up in a Baptist, Christian Faith tradition that I continue to practice to this day, and the thoughts and opinions I express in this column will obviously be biased therein.
 I understand that while Christianity is the only way in which I know God, this is not the case for others of different faith backgrounds, and I respect and appreciate the various Faith traditions that are integral to all our lives.

-This is the first of several articles to come on this topic, all of which address a single question: How is God involved in Medicine?
-I hope you will follow along and I hope to, at the very least, challenge how you currently see God at work in Medicine.
-I also hope this will be an interactive column; please email me your thoughts and responses at email@example.com.
+This is the first of several articles to come on this topic, all of which address a single question: How is God involved in medicine?
+I hope you will follow along and I hope to, at the very least, challenge how you currently see God at work in medicine.
+I also hope this will be an interactive column; please email me your thoughts and responses.
 How do you agree?
 How do you disagree?
 Feel free to recommend future topics of discussion.
 Many of these articles will simply be collections of my thoughts, but I hope to also bring conversations and interviews with other doctors, medical students, religious leaders, clergy, hospital chaplains and more to this forum.